-We may have additional future capital needs and there are uncertainties as to our ability to raise additional funding.
+We will have future capital needs, and there are uncertainties as to our ability to raise additional funding.

-We believe that our current cash resources are adequate to cover our operational costs and the needs of our subsidiaries to progress towards clinical trials.
-Additional capital would be needed to test product candidate in human trials, obtain regulatory approvals and ultimately to commercialize such product candidates.
+Our current cash resources will not cover all of our operational costs and the needs of our subsidiaries to progress towards clinical trials.
+Additional capital will be needed to test product candidate in human trials, obtain regulatory approvals and ultimately to commercialize such product candidates.